Find the answers to your questions about 1066 Battle of Hastings Abbey and Battlefield. Did it really happen here? Did Harold die in battle? And more…

 There is nothing in the early sources to suggest that Harold survived the battle.
 It is not until a work of the early 13th century, the Vita Haroldi, that the incredible tale of Harold’s escaping from the battlefield appears in an English source.
 This story is regarded by historians as being completely without substance.

-Why is it called the Battle of Hastings if it wasn't in Hastings?
+Why is it called the Battle of Hastings if it wasn't named Hastings?

 The town of Battle grew up around the abbey founded to commemorate William’s victory.
 At the time of the battle there was no settlement here, and the uncultivated land on which it was fought lay just outside the great Wealden forest.